Keshavo-o/Tic-Tac-Toe/README.md

 Tic Tac Toe is a classic game that has been enjoyed by people of all ages.
 This project serves as an excellent exercise in front-end web development, combining the use of HTML for structure, CSS for styling, and JavaScript for interactivity and game logic.

-## Features

-- Two-player gameplay
-- Interactive and responsive design
-- Highlighting the winning combination
-- Game reset functionality

 ## Skills Used

-- **HTML**: For structuring the game board and layout.
+1.)
+HTML : For structuring the game board and layout.
-- **CSS**: For styling the game interface, including the grid, buttons, and overall layout.
+2.)
+CSS : For styling the game interface, including the grid, buttons, and overall layout.
-- **JavaScript**: For imp
+3.)
+JavaScript : For implementing game logic, handling player turns, detecting win conditions, and enabling game reset.